OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:11

-see how they are rewarding us, by coming to drive us out from Your possession, which You have given us as an inheritance.
+see how they are repaying us by coming to drive us out from Your possession, which You have given us as an inheritance.

 ---